50 Quick Fire SEO Tips and Tricks - Actionable Advice

 28. Caching - If you're using WordPress, take a look at W3TC for browser, page, and database caching.
 It takes a bit of work to setup properly but is well worth the effort.
 If you don't have WordPress, you can establish caching with a variety of other methods such as using .htaccess for browser and page caching or server caching with APC or OPcache on a Linux environment.

 29. Response Codes - Crawl your site regularly using a tool like Screaming Frog and make sure you fix all 404's and 500's.
 Take notice of 300's response codes and fix if necessary.
-GWT and Moz also have crawl diagnostics you can use.
+GSC and Moz Tools also have crawl diagnostics you can use.

 30. Analytics - While Google Analytics is the de facto standard, most SEOs use 3rd party solutions or self-hosted solutions such as Clicky or Piwik in conjunction with GA.
 These other solutions give you real-time visitor flow and other metrics that GA does not.
 In any case, you need to have measurable results of all your traffic, visitors, referrers, goals, and more.